karzakoff/karzakoff/README.md

  ## Hello I’m @karzakoff 👋
 - 👀 I’m interested in Cybersecurity and Front-end
 - 🌱 I’m currently learning Javascript
-- But I also learned Golang, SQL, GraphQL HTML, CSS
+- But I also learned Golang, SQL, GraphQL, HTML, CSS

 Eternity only lasts for a while, be yourself, be a coder. 💻